BAXTER-IT/LelkesneTomannRozaliaHevizVarosSportcsarnok/memory-bank/systemPatterns.md

 1.  `BinanceDataService` (Backend) receives a depth update from Binance WebSocket.
 2. It updates its local cache of Binance's order book.
 3. It triggers a callback in `CombinedOrderBookService` (Backend).
-4.  `CombinedOrderBookService` fetches current user orders from `InMemoryUserOrderRepository` and the updated Binance data from `BinanceDataService`.
+4.  `CombinedOrderBookService` fetches current user orders (from the H2 database via `UserOrderService`) and the updated Binance data from `BinanceDataService`.
 5. It aggregates these into a `CombinedOrderBook` object (top 5 bids/asks).
 6.  `CombinedOrderBookService` calls `OrderBookWebSocketHandler.broadcastOrderBookUpdate()` (Backend).
 7.  `OrderBookWebSocketHandler` serializes the `CombinedOrderBook` to JSON and sends it to all connected Angular clients via the backend's WebSocket.